-Born and brought up in Hong Kong, of British parents, Caroline has lived in Asia for over 20 years.
+Born and brought up in Hong Kong, of British parents, Caroline has lived and worked in Asia for over 25 years.
 As a child, she grew up around her family’s business, Anthony Buckley and Constantine, a Royal warrant holder portrait photography studio whose clients included Hong Kong and Asian business, political and cultural elite.
 This exposure, combined with her professional experience of running a social enterprise in China, has given her the knowledge and perspective of contemporary China at all levels.

 Caroline has a BA in Theatre Studies from Lancaster University and is an alumni of Harvard University’s Kennedy School of Government programme, ‘Global Leadership and Public Policy in the 21st Century’.

 In 2016, Caroline was an Annenberg Scholar at Principia College where she was invited to teach a course on Theatre for Social Change.
 The result of the project was a semester-long project with young people in the local community called This is Our Story that dealt with the pressures that young people face, covering issues such as single parent families, drug addiction, friendships and sexuality.

 Caroline has lived and worked in China, Hong Kong, Mongolia, Spain, the UK, the US, India, Argentina and France.
 She speaks English, Mandarin, French and Spanish and now resides in Paris.

 Scheherazade Consulting, which provides theatre-based training services on global leadership issues, with a particular focus on China, India and the emerging world, to companies and institutions around the world; and